WP-Script Adult Theme & Plugins Review

 If I create another adult site, I might look at other options, just to save a bit of money.

-I say, that as the package I chose from Hostgator was Optimized WordPress (Starter), which does receive very good reviews, and I picked it hoping it would deal with the fine tuning needed to achieve and maintain a fast running website.
+I say, that as the package I chose from Hostgator was Optimized WordPress (Starter), which does receive very good reviews (though I’m not entirely sure if they’re not paid for or affiliate influenced), and I picked it hoping it would deal with the fine tuning needed to achieve and maintain a fast running website.

-For your money you supposedly get a cloud based WordPress solution complete with caching and CDN to enable fast page load times no matter from what country your site’s users hail.
+For your money you supposedly get a cloud based WordPress solution complete with caching and CDN to enable fast page load times no matter from what country your site’s visitors hail.

 All that is setup for you, you don’t need faff around trying to configure of any it or tweak and try caching plugins (in fact they’re disallowed on this plan as they may interfere with Hostgator’s optimisations) or deal with any of the headaches of trying to manage your site’s speed.

 That’s the advertising blurb, anyway.
-And as I said, the package does get good reviews.
+And as I said, the package does (apparently) get good reviews.